ds26gte/scmindent/README.md

 However, some keyword symbols are treated differently.
 Each such keyword has a number N associated with it called its Lisp indent number, which influences how its subforms are indented.
-This is almost exactly analogous to emacs's `lisp-indent-function`, except I'm using numbers throughout.
+This is almost exactly analogous to emacs’s `lisp-indent-function`, except I’m using numbers throughout.

 If
-the i'th argument subform starts on a subsequent line, and i <= N, then it is indented 3 columns past the keyword.
+the i’th argument subform starts on a subsequent line, and i <= N, then it is indented 3 columns past the keyword.
 All subsequent subforms are indented simply one column past the keyword.